shu251/huber-lab/README.md

 Within this environment you can run all that biopython stuff.
 If you want additional programs added that are related to curation mapping files, add them via a conda install while you are activated in the environment!
 Then we can keep updating them.

-### Example with trimming and QCing sequences reads